weaveworks/weave/README.md

 # About Weaveworks

 [Weaveworks](https://www.weave.works) is the company that delivers the most productive way for developers to connect, observe and control
 Docker containers.
-The first product developed by Weaveworks, with nearly 5 million downloads to date, is Weave Net, enabling users to get started with Docker clusters and portable apps in a fraction of the time compared with other solutions.
+The first product developed by Weaveworks, with nearly 5 million downloads to date, is Weave Net, enables users to get started with Docker clusters and portable apps in a fraction of the time compared with other solutions.

 Other products from Weaveworks include [Weave Scope](https://www.weave.works/products/weave-scope/), a powerful container monitoring tool that automatically maps Docker containers and their interactions, and [Weave Flux](https://www.weave.works/products/weave-flux/), a microservice router that automates the access of containers as services.